 When Is It Safe to Give Cow’s Milk to My Baby?

 Wondering when it’s safe to give cow’s milk to your baby?
-Pediatrician Kimberly Churbock, MD, answers this question from our series, The Short Answer.
+Pediatrician Kimberly Churbock, MD, answers this question.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Fresh cow’s milk has been associated with small micro-bleeds in the digestive tracts of infants younger than 1 year old.
 It’s also low in iron, vitamin E and essential fatty acids, and it doesn’t have the ideal proportions of proteins and fats found in breast milk or formula.

 Stick with feeding your baby breast milk and/or properly prepared iron-fortified infant formula.

 — Pediatrician Kimberly Churbock, MD